Critical rationalism: The role of methodology

 For Popper, the bulk of activities in science use deductive logic on statements, but this logical part of science must be integrated within an adequate methodology.
 The logical part is considered incapable of justifying empirical knowledge on its own.
 For example, Popper and the members of the Vienna Circle agreed that only statements can be used to justify statements, that is, the use of logic alone in science will not be linked to (empirical, not propositional) evidence.
 Logic uses accepted or provisionally accepted observation statements to determine whether a theory is logically refuted or not, but the "accepted" observation statement could be empirically false and that will not concern the logical part.

 Popper wrote that the bulk of scientific activity takes place in the logical part, using deductive logic to check the consistency of a theory, compare theories, check their empirical nature (i.e., falsifiability) and, most importantly, test a theory, which is possible only when it is falsifiable.
 He emphasized that, even when theories are tested against observations, deductive logic is largely used.
 Despite this intensive use of logic, Popper accepted, as do most philosophers and scientists, that logic alone does not connect by itself with evidence.
 Popper explained this dilemma by stating the existence of a natural separation (not a disconnection) between the logical and the methodological parts of science.

+Popper wrote that any criterion, including his famous falsifiability criterion, that applies solely on the logical structure could not alone define science.
+In The Logic of Scientific Discovery, he wrote that "it is impossible to decide, by analysing its logical form [as do the falsifiability criterion], whether a system of statements is a conventional system of irrefutable implicit definitions, or whether it is a system which is empirical in my sense; that is, a refutable system".
+Popper insisted that falsifiability is a logical criterion, which must be understood in the context of a proper methodology.

+Popper's methodology proposes the adoption of specific procedures and modes of behavior that align with our aim of finding the truth (not in the Nietzschean sense) or advancing knowledge.